Philipsburg, Sint Maarten: Demographics and economy

 As of 2017, the town had 1,894 inhabitants.
 Tourism accounts for major part of the economy of the island, with Philipsburg at the center of it.
 The town serves as a major point of entry to the island.
 It hosts the island's main and only deep water shipping port, where cruise ships and yachts dock.
 The port is capable of handling six ships and serves more than two million passengers per year.
 The Princess Juliana International Airport is located to the west of Philipsburg, and serves the town.
 The town has colourful buildings, with lodgings, restaurants, and markets to cater to tourists.
+To serve its growing cruise clientele, a boardwalk was built in 2006 in between of the town and the beach.
 Cultural festivals like the Soul Beach Music festival are aimed at developing tourism.
 The town hosts many historic monuments and buildings such as St. Martin of Tours' Church, Foga Salt Factory, and official buildings such as the Rinkhouse and Courthouse.
 There are various schools, and a public library is in Philipsburg.